jonathanmalkin/LiftStrong/memory-bank/progress.md

 - ✅ Current work focus and next steps outlined in activeContext.md
 - ✅ Memory bank initialized with core documentation files
 - ✅ App launcher icons created and implemented
+- ✅ VS Code configured for Android development with extensions and project settings

 ## What's Left to Build